 Wastewater Treatment and Disposal

 With a capacity of 17 million gallons per day, the DSRSD Regional Wastewater Treatment Facility cleans wastewater from the DSRSD sanitary sewer system in Dublin and the southern part of San Ramon, as well as wastewater collected by the City of Pleasanton.
+It takes just over 24 hours for wastewater to become recycled irrigation water.
 Public tours of the wastewater treatment facility and adjacent water recycling plant are held quarterly.

 The Livermore Amador Valley Water Management Agency (LAVWMA) disposes of cleaned wastewater ("effluent") for DSRSD and the cities of Pleasanton and Livermore.
 The LAVWMA pipeline transports effluent from the DSRSD and Livermore treatment plants 16 miles to San Lorenzo, where it is discharged into a dechlorination facility and then a deep water outfall in San Francisco Bay, both operated by East Bay Dischargers Authority (EBDA).